The Haunting of Bly Manor: Development

 In an interview with Entertainment Weekly in October 2018, on the topic of The Haunting of Hill House, Flanagan said, "I don't want to speculate too much about season two until Netflix, Paramount and Amblin let us know if they want one.
 What I will say, though, is that as far as I've ever been concerned with this, the story of the Crain family is told.
 It's done."

 On February 21, 2019, Netflix announced a follow-up series to Hill House.
 Titled The Haunting of Bly Manor, it is based on The Turn of the Screw by Henry James.
 Though it would serve as a follow-up series to The Haunting of Hill House, it is a standalone story, indicating that there would be "no dramatic link between The Haunting of Bly Manor and its predecessor."
-Although the prominent source for the adaptation is The Turn of the Screw, the season also adapts (some more loosely) multiple James works, some of which had never been adapted previously, including "The Romance of Certain Old Clothes" and "The Jolly Corner".
+Although the prominent source for the adaptation is The Turn of the Screw, the season also adapts (some more loosely) multiple James works, including "The Romance of Certain Old Clothes" and "The Jolly Corner".